StrangeBeeCorp/docs/docs/thehive/setup/configuration/ssl.md

       }
     ```

+&nbsp;

 ### Protocols

-If you want to define a different default protocol, you can set it specifically in the client:
+To define a different default protocol use the following configuration:

 !!!
 Example ""
     ```
     wsConfig.ssl.protocol = "TLSv1.2"
     ```

-If you want to define the list of enabled protocols, you can do so by providing a list explicitly:
+To define a list of enabled protocols, use the following configuration:

 !!!
 Example ""
     ```
     wsConfig.ssl.enabledProtocols = ["TLSv1.2", "TLSv1.1", "TLSv1"]
     ```

+&nbsp;

-### Advanced options
+### Advanced Options

+&nbsp;

 ####  Ciphers

-Cipher suites can be configured using `wsConfig.ssl.enabledCipherSuites`:
+Configure cipher suites using `wsConfig.ssl.enabledCipherSuites`:

 !!!
 Example ""